 For the upper half of the distribution, results on a family unit and household basis are much closer.
-There have been substantial falls for the top end of the income distribution (about 5 per cent for both households or family units) and for deciles 8 and 9 (losses of about 3 per cent).
+There have been substantial falls for the top end of the income distribution (about 6 per cent for both households or family units) and for deciles 8 and 9 (losses of about 3 per cent).
 These losses arise mainly from the income taxes and levies imposed in April 2009's Supplementary Budget.

 Table 1 gives a different perspective on how the burden of adjustment is distributed, distinguishing between family units on the basis of income source (employed, unemployed, retired, other) and marital status (single, couples with one or two earners) and family status (with/without children).
-Once again the baseline scenario is policy adjusted in line with a 5% fall in average earnings.
+Once again the baseline scenario is policy adjusted in line with a 4% fall in average earnings.

-Those with employment income lose between 2 and 3 per cent of their disposable income if they have no children, and between 4 and 5 per cent if they have children.
-Employed lone parents, whose income would often combine a welfare payment with employment income are an exception, with average incomes in line with the baseline of 5 per cent negative indexation.
+Those with employment income lose between 21⁄2 and 31⁄2 per cent of their disposable income if they have no children, and between 41⁄2 and 51⁄2 per cent if they have children.
+Employed lone parents, whose income would often combine a welfare payment with employment income are an exception, with average incomes falling by less than 1 per cent compared with baseline of 4 per cent negative indexation.
 The tax and levy increases are the main factors affecting those without children, while those with children are, in addition, affected by the 10 per cent cut in universal child benefits.

 Families depending mainly on social welfare incomes fared significantly better.
-This reflects the fact that welfare benefits were initially raised, and then cut, leaving them on balance close to their initial levels - as against a baseline of a 5 per cent cut.
-For example, couples with an unemployed person, and no employee, have incomes between 3 and 4 per cent above the baseline level.
-Retired couples have incomes 4 per cent above the benchmark provided by negative indexation, while single retired persons fare even better, with incomes at 6 per cent above the benchmark.
+This reflects the fact that welfare benefits were initially raised, and then cut, leaving them on balance close to their initial levels - as against a baseline of a 4 per cent cut, in line with wage developments..
+For example, couples with an unemployed person, and no employee, have incomes about 21⁄2 per cent above the baseline level.
+Retired couples have incomes 3 per cent above the benchmark provided by negative indexation, while single retired persons fare even better, with incomes at 5 per cent above the benchmark.
 This reflects the fact that old age benefits were raised by just over 3 per cent, and not cut subsequently.
 Also occupational pension incomes - in the public sector and elsewhere - typically did not fall.

-Table 1: Impact of tax and welfare changes across family types unique for Ireland and quite exceptional across OECD countries: the implementation of substantial reductions in pay rates for public servants.
+Table 1: Impact of tax and welfare changes across family types